 Email the text to DIV53@LISTS.APA.ORG.
 Please do not send attachments with your text as they are not stored and sent with the messages.
 Messages are sent in a digest format to members once a day.
 However, members can choose to receive individual messages throughout the day by sending a message to LISTSERV@LISTS.
 APA.ORG and type SET DIV53 NODIGEST in the body of the message.
 Do not put anything in the subject line.
 Rules for participation in the listserv are important to maintain the goal of the listserv, which is to provide a forum for a discussion and sharing of knowledge relevant to clinical child and adolescent psychology.
-The purpose of the rules is to minimize the occurrence of events or situations that would distract from or disrupt the overall goal of the listsery.
+The purpose of the rules is to minimize the occurrence of events or situations that would distract from or goal of the listserv.
 Some rules include avoiding messages or posts that contain abusive, offensive, or illegal information.
-Rules are also in place to prevent the promotion of personal financial gains or electioneering as well as messages that pose risks to members such as chain let-
+Rules are also in place to prevent the promotion of personal financial gains or electioneering as well as messages that pose risks to members such as chain letdisrupt the overall

-Jarrod M. Leffler, Ph.D., ABPP

-ters or viruses.
+Jarrod M. Leffler, Ph.D., ABPP ters or viruses.
 Additionally, when posting messages regarding clinical concerns please take precautions to protect the confidentiality of clients.
 When posting messages requesting participation in research projects please comply with guidelines on the division's webpage.
-Detailed guidelines and instructions are available on the division's listsery webpage at www.clinicalchildpsychology.org.
+Detailed guidelines and instructions are available on the division's listserv webpage at www.clinicalchildpsychology.org.
 As members we decide how successful of a tool the listserv will be.
 Please feel free to contact me at jarrodleffler@nationwidechildrens.org with any thoughts, questions or concerns.

-Changes are Coming to the Division Website

-By Amanda Jensen Doss, Ph.D.